sridhs21/parkingavailabilityapp/README.md

 # Parking Availability Prediction App

-A parking availability prediction system that provides intelligent insights into parking occupancy using machine learning, location data, and environmental factors.
+A parking availability prediction system that provides insights into parking occupancy using numerical processing, location data, and environmental factors.

 ## Features